PoffM/nextjs-url-shortener/README.md

 Full-stack TypeScript URL shortener web application.

-Enter a long URL to get
+Enter a long URL to get a shortened URL that redirects to the original.

 [Deployed Application](https://poffm-short.onrender.com/)